ddtberg/ProjectTwo/README.md

 ## Red v.
 Blue Project

-Project Description: As a group we performed a security assessment against a target from the both offensive and defensive perspectives.
+**Project Description**: As a group we performed a security assessment against a target from the both offensive and defensive perspectives.
 Individually, we're presenting the findings to a hypothetical client.

 ### Network Topology:
 ![Network Diagram](https://github.com/ddtberg/ProjectTwo/blob/main/Pictures/diagram.png)